Tips For Terrific Turkey

 Flip the bird

 For most recipes, people will place a turkey right side up in the oven, which means that the juices from the bird will collect at the bottom.
 While some people later add said juices to flavor their gravy mix, there is another way to prepare the turkey.
-Fine Cooking suggested that after the bird’s been in the oven for at least an hour, you should then place it upside down.
+After the bird’s been in the oven for at least an hour, you should then place it upside down.
 This will allow those same juices to leak into the bird’s breasts, which results in far more tender meat overall.
 Part of that flipping process is ensuring you have the right pan.
 That means something that’s got enough room for the turkey, is made of heavy-gauge metal and features a non-stick surface.

 Practice your turkey making by enrolling in culinary academy.